Support America’s National Ballet Company® DONATE NOW

 Anni collaborated on the celebrated production of Rossini’s Cenerentola during the 1952-53 season at La Scala, designed and directed by Zeffirelli.
 She stayed on as Zeffirelli’s assistant for the next six years, working principally at La Scala and Venice’s Teatro La Fenice on a variety of productions.

 In 1959 she made her solo debut as a costume designer in the highly successful Fenice production of Handel’s Alcina sung by Joan Sutherland.
 This led to many other operatic assignments, generally in collaboration with directors Mauro Bolognini or Sandro Sequi.

 For Sequi, in fact, she designed costumes for productions of Donizetti’s The Daughter of the Regiment (Covent Garden), Mozart’s The Marriage of Figaro (Amsterdam), and Monteverdi’s Orfeo (at the Gulbenkian Foundation in Lisbon).

-When she isn’t engaged in an international production that takes her far from home, Anni continues to reside in her native Florence where she taught fashion design.
+When she wasn’t engaged in an international production that took her far from home, Anni lived in her native Florence where she taught fashion design.
 Anni died in Florence on January 1, 2011.